 We can all look back on the old days where the selection of a printer was as easy as it comes.
 All that was needed to make the decision was cost; since almost all of them had the same printing quality.
 However, those times have come to an end.
-The speed of the prints, power consumption, net savings, quality of prints and the list goes on.
+The speed of the prints, power consumption, net savings, quality of prints, and the list goes on.
 All of these factors come into play and these too, are not overshadowed by the type of consumer.
 And, with the saturation in digital marketing and designing increasing more and more, the need for better and top-notch printers is rising increasingly.
-An architect could have the need for printing out drawings or a designer would need banners.
+An architect could need for printing out drawings or a designer would need banners.

 Wide-format printers are becoming an essential part of not only the office, but home uses too where the work at the home trend is spreading rapidly.
 They can be used to print on special materials and bases, a feature the conventional printers do not possess.
 In this list, we’ll be discussing the best wide format printers that you need to consider when making your choice.
 There are so many names with so many features so without any further delay, let’s get right in.

 The name Epson will be a pleasant surprise for the avid designers who are heavily reliant on the quality of the picture.
 It shouldn’t be a surprise either since Epson has a reputation for designing printers capable of near realistic prints.
-This one in their line of printers adds to that as well, capable of printing out the most vibrant colours and prints on the block.
+This one in their line of printers adds to that as well, capable of printing out the most vibrant colors and prints on the block.

 The Epson XP-15000, originally intended to be a replacement model for the discontinued Artisan model, offers significant features right off the bat.
 Succeeding its predecessor, it has a total of 180 nozzles which produces incredible photo-realistic prints.
-There is a duplexer on the back which means that the option double-sided prints is available.
+There is a duplexer on the back which means that the option double-sided prints are available.
 Upon opening the panel, it can be seen that it has 6 ink reservoirs which are of Claria Photo HD dye type.
 The cassette for inserting papers is not too sturdy in terms of construction, however, it gets the job done.
 It has adjustable sliders for paper sizes and can house up to 200 pages at a time.
 It can be connected via Bluetooth or WiFi and you can get your prints out via desktops, cloud storage as well as mobile phones and tablets.

 The cartridges used are the best of the best and with the 180 nozzles, are capable of printing out vivid pictures.
 The printing speed is relatively slower than its competitors however the output is still excellent enough to make up for it.
 Luckily, noise is also not an issue as different paper sizes were tested and all of them had detailed and highlighted results with minimal noise in their makings.
 There is an LCD screen with buttons on the side for adjusting the settings as needed.